 # Automations

-> Automations turn subscriber events into a series of automatic responses — a trigger starts the flow and every branch can send emails, update tags, fire webhooks, or enroll in sequences without manual intervention.
+> Automations turn subscriber events into automatic responses.
+A trigger starts the flow, and each branch can send emails, update tags, fire webhooks, or enroll subscribers in sequences without manual work.

 - Human page: https://mailrith.com/docs/automations